ericleong/fisheye.js/README.md

 For `setDistortion(<value>)`, if only the first argument is supplied, it is used for all colors.
 Use a positive value for barrel distortion and a negative value for pincushion distortion.

+If the canvas size is changed, update the viewport with `setViewport(width, height)`.

 Use different amounts of distortion for each color channel to simulate [chromatic aberration](https://en.wikipedia.org/wiki/Chromatic_aberration).